rosbit/jsgo/README.md

 **gojs** embeds the [Duktape](https://duktape.org) JavaScript, so it can be used as an Ecmascript E5/E5.1 interpreter.
 Right now, it contains some modules such as `http`, `fs`, `url`, `db`, etc. What I have done is just providing a sample of implementing a JavaScript module in Go.
-One can produce more modules if needed.
+One can produce more modules or change modules if needed.
 Enjoy **gojs**.

 ### Binary and Download
    If you don't to want to build `gojs`, go to [gojs binary](https://github.com/rosbit/gojs/releases)